ChristinaXT/BabyThings_app/README.md

 <h4>Contributions</h4>

-Thank you to Flatiron School for allowing me to be a part of their program and create one of my first web applications.
+Thank you to Flatiron School